kanishkegb/kanishkegb/README.md

 ### Hi there 👋
 - 💼 I work as a Sensor Fusion and Navigation Engineer at [Kearfott](https://www.kearfott.com/)
-- 💼 My previous experiences include working as Robotics and Control Engineer at [@American-Robotics](https://github.com/American-Robotics).
+- 💼 My previous experiences include working as a Robotics and Control Engineer at [@American-Robotics](https://github.com/American-Robotics).
 - 🎓 I earned my PhD at [@fdcl-gwu](https://github.com/fdcl-gwu).
 - 🔬 My research:
     - Developing geometric controllers and estimators for UAVs